charlotteskinner90/practical_python_milestone_riddle_app/README.md

 - The riddles used in this game were copied from this [Science Riddles](https://www.getriddles.com/science-riddles/) site

 ### Media
-- The image used on the background of this app is from this Wallpapers Collections [site](http://cuteweblinks.info/preview/Blue-Space-Backgrounds/Blue-Space-Backgrounds-25.html)
+- The image used on the background of the navigation bar is from this Wallpapers Collections [site](http://cuteweblinks.info/preview/Blue-Space-Backgrounds/Blue-Space-Backgrounds-25.html)

 ### Acknowledgements